 Previous studies have used manipulative experiments (e.g., cage experiments) to assess the intensity of IGP by comparing the differences in the numbers of prey or mesopredator in the presence vs. absence of top predator (Denno et al., 2004; Provost et al., 2005).
 This approach can reveal the causal relationships between predator-prey interactions, allowing for strong inferences about IGP.
 However, the use of enclosures could potentially alter the encounter rates between individuals and thus lead to biased results.

-Stable isotopes, particularly nitrogen isotope ratios (δ15N), have been used to estimate the trophic level of predators in the field (Abd El-Wakeil, 2009; Halaj et al., 2005; Rickers et al., 2006).
-It is suggested that IGP would increase the δ15N of predators and thus their trophic level (Ponsard & Arditi, 2000), but this proposal has not been experimentally verified.
-In addition, the trophic level of predators in previous studies was often calculated based on assumed trophic enrichment factors (TEFs) (e.g., Klarner et al., 2013; Ponsard & Arditi, 2000; Svanbäck et al., 2015), which can affect the subsequent inferences made about IGP in the field.
+Stable isotopes, particularly nitrogen isotope ratios (δ15N), have been used to estimate the trophic level of predators in the field and to make inferences about IGP (Halaj et al., 2005; Sanders & Platner, 2007; Wise et al., 2006).
+It is suggested that IGP would increase the δ15N of predators (Ponsard & Arditi, 2000), yet few studies have experimentally verified this proposal.
+Rickers et al. (2006) conducted feeding experiments on wolf spiders (Alopecosa cuneata) and revealed a higher δ15N of these top predators under IGP.
+However, the study did not attempt to quantify the degree of IGP as the IGP treatment was binary (absence vs. presence of mesopredator) with constant numbers of shared prey and mesopredator.
+Moreover, the trophic levels of predators in previous studies were often calculated based on assumed trophic discrimination factors (TDFs) (e.g., Klarner et al., 2013; Ponsard & Arditi, 2000; Svanbäck et al., 2015).
+Since TDFs are quite taxon-specific (Caut et al., 2009), these trophic level estimates could be biased and thus lead to incorrect inferences about IGP in the field.

 Recently, researchers have applied molecular gut content analysis (MGCA) and immunological techniques to reliably detect the presence of certain food items in predators’ diet (Gagnon et al., 2011; Hagler, 2006; Mansfield & Hagler, 2016).
 These advances in technology have allowed researchers to compute the incidence rates (i.e., the percentage of top predator individuals with mesopredator detected in the gut contents) of IGP among predator individuals.
 Nonetheless, a high incidence of IGP does not necessarily imply a high degree of IGP (Raso et al., 2014).
 For example, it is possible that a high percentage of individuals in a top predator population feed on other predator species despite on average low consumption in the diet.
-In this case, the high incidence rates of IGP could be misleading and may result in incorrect inferences of high degree of IGP among predators in the field.
+In this case, the high incidence rates of IGP could be misleading and may result in false inferences of high degree of IGP among predators in the field.

 New research idea

-In this study, I propose an experimental framework combining controlled feeding trials and stable isotope analysis of field samples to more accurately determine the degree of IGP in a three-species omnivorous food web.
-Specifically, I predict that the δ15N of top predator individuals engaged in IGP will be higher than the δ15N of individuals not engaged in IGP.
-Moreover, the more the top predator consumes the mesopredator in the diet, the higher the δ15Nof top predator would be
+In this study, I propose an experimental framework combining controlled feeding trials and stable isotope analysis of field samples to determine the degree of IGP in a three-species omnivorous food web.
+Specifically, I predict that the δ15N of top predator engaged in IGP will be higher compared with not engaged in IGP, and the more the top predator consumes the mesopredator in the diet, the higher the δ15N of top predator would be, leading to greater difference in δ15N between the top predator and the shared prey (Δ15N).
+By experimentally linking different levels of mesopredator consumption and the resulting Δ15N of top predator, the degree of IGP in the field can be determined using field-derived Δ15N in a more accurate fashion.

 How to tackle the question through the proposed new idea